bunopetstech/.github/profile/README.md

 # Bunopets Tech

-Technology and engineering team of **Bunopets**.
+Engineering team of **Bunopets**.

-We build software for Bunopets and provide technology solutions for other businesses.
+We build software for Bunopets and provide technology solutions for businesses.

-## Work
+## Focus
-- Bunopets platform technology
+- Product development
-- Software development services
+- Software engineering
-- Small tools and open-source projects
+- Open-source tools